superbeppe98/cisco-networking-basics/1_Communication_in_a_Connected_World.md

 - Business and SOHO networks usually provide a shared connection to the internet.
 The internet is considered a "network of networks" because it is literally made up of thousands of local networks that are connected to each other

 - Small Home Networks
-    - Small home networks connect a few computers to each other and to the internet.
+    - Small home networks connect a few computers to each other and to the internet
 - Small Office and Home Office Networks
     - The SOHO network allows computers in a home office or a remote office to connect to a corporate network, or access centralized, shared resources
 - Medium to Large Networks